 To test whether our results are driven primarily by small capitalization stocks, we calculate buy-sell imbalances separately for small, medium, and large capitalization stocks.
 We first sort and partition all stocks as described above on the basis of same-day abnormal trading volume, the previous-day return, and same-day news.
-We then calculate imbalances separately for small, medium, and large capitalization stocks using the same breakpoints to form abnormal volume and return deciles for all the three size groups.
-We use monthly New York Stock Exchange market equity breakpoints to form our size groups.
-16 Each month, we classify all stocks (both NYSE-listed and nonlisted stocks) with market capitalization less than or equal to the thirtieth percentile breakpoint as small stocks, stocks with market capitalization greater than the thirtieth percentile and less than or equal to the seventieth percentile as medium stocks, and stocks with market capitalization greater than the seventieth percentile as large stocks.
-Table 4 reports buy-sell imbalances by size group for abnormal volume, return, and news sorts.
-17
+We then calculate imbalances separately for small, medium, and large capitalization stocks using the same break points to form abnormal volume and return deciles for all three size groups.
+We use monthly New York Stock Exchange market equity breakpoints to form our size groups.17 Each month we classify all stocks (both NYSE listed and non-listed stocks) with market capitalization less than or equal to the 30th percentile break point as small stocks, stocks with market capitalization greater than the 30th percentile and less than or equal to the 70th percentile as medium stocks, and stocks with market capitalization greater than the 70th percentile as large stocks.
+Table IV, reports buy-sell imbalances by size group for abnormal volume, return, and news sorts.18

 By and large, investors are more likely to buy rather than sell attention-grabbing stocks regardless of size.
 This is true for all three of our attention-grabbing measures: abnormal trading volume, returns, and news.
-Many documented return anomalies, such as momentum and postearning announcement drift, are greater for small capitalization stocks than for large stocks.
+Many documented return anomalies, such as momentum and post earning announcement drift, are greater for small capitalization stocks than for large stocks.
 Some researchers have suggested that these phenomena may be caused by the psychologically motivated trading behavior of individual investors.
-We find, however, that attention-driven buying by individuals is as strong for large capitalization stocks as for small stocks.
-It may be that while the impact of individual investor trading differs for large and small stocks, the psychological biases motivating trading are the same.18
+We find, however, that attention-driven buying by individuals is as strong for large capitalization stocks as for insider trading.